chirpy2605/voron/general/Alternative_Voron_Mounts/Modified_Mounts/Boop/README.md

 # Boop replacement front mount

-This release is in BETA, this means parts may change and the CAD will not be release until this moves into the final version.

 This mount is designed to be used with Boop v4 Beta.
 It is a modification of the stock boop_front.stl that it will work with the Dragon Burner and Rapid Burner toolheads.

 If you would prefer to use the stock Boop v4 Beta front mount you can use [this spacer](STLs/Boop_Spacer.stl) which will extend that mount 3mm further forwards.